 The main tenets of Advaita are:

-- The ultimate underlying principle of all existence - the Absolute - is conscious, infinite and the sole, ever-present reality.
+• The ultimate underlying principle of all existence—we call it the Absolute—is conscious, infinite and the ever-present reality.

 In addition to these principles, Advaita contains a wealth of practices and meditations that lead directly to deep experience and personal transformation.
-We have found that a life gently conducted under these principles and practices leads us to peace, poise, happiness and the ability to share these experiences with others.
+As you explore life guided by the principles of Advaita, you discover peace and happiness that can be shared with others.

-An open and accessible system of thought and practice, Advaita can be pursued beneficially by anyone from any background who is interested in self-discovery.
-In order that you might pursue your interests in this philosophy more fully, we have provided some resources you might find useful.
+Advaita is an open and accessible system of thought and practice.
+It can be pursued by anyone from any background who is interested in self-discovery.
+To help you pursue your interests in this philosophy more fully, we have provided lists of resources you might find useful.

 Looking to India for Guidance

-An important principle of the Advaita tradition is that after the early stages of practice and study, a qualified teacher can be very helpful.
+An important principle of the Advaita tradition is that, after the early stages of practice and study, a qualified teacher can be very helpful.
 We at the Advaita Meditation Center were guided for many years by His Holiness, Shri Shantananda Saraswati.
-The leader of the Jyotir Math in northern India before retiring in 1980, Shantananda supported and advised many Western groups until His death in 1997.
+Shantananda was the leader of the Jyotir Math in northern India before retiring in 1980, and he supported and advised many Western groups until His death in 1997.

 A Focus on Meditation

-What comes to matter most for our participants is the sense of community and experience of unity that comes with practice.
-This is the best of what we offer the Greater Boston community: decades of Advaita experience, group study and retreats, and guidance delivered by recognized traditional teachers and group leaders.
+Ultimately, what matters most is the sense of community and the experience of unity discovered through Advaita.
+This is what we offer the Greater Boston community: decades of experience with Advaita in the context of group study, meditation and retreats.

 For more information on meditation at the Advaita Meditation Center, please contact us at 781-647-0020 or info@advaitameditation.org.